parth3309/Video-game-sales_Data-analysis/README.md

 # Video-game-sales_Data-analysis

-<p> Here, i have worked on a project of video game sales data, where i have used Excel to clean the data for further analysis using data visualization tool - TABLEAU.</p>
+<p> Here, i have worked on a video game sales data where i did some excellent analysis and built wonerful visuals to answer specific questions using Excel and Tableu.</p>
-<p> Take a look at my visuals and stories. </p>
+<p> Take a look at my visuals and findings. </p>
 <h2> Thank you </h2>